Grow Your Customer Base

 • How does your SaaS product help them?
 Does it improve their revenue, reduce their cost, or improve productivity?

 • You need to build fictitious customers from real data.
-To get this real data, talk to your existing customers, and find out what value they actually get from your product.
+To get this real data, talk to your existing customers and determine what value they get from your product.

 Learn more about this in “How to create your ideal customer profile for B2B lead generation”.

-An important part of the SaaS sales process is generating leads and it’s an essential step if you want to grow your customer base.
+An important part of the SaaS sales process is generating leads, which is essential if you want to grow your customer base.
 You can source leads using any of the following approaches:

 1. Buy lists from reputable providers of potential customers.
-There are many such providers, e.g. Data.com and Infousa.com.
-You will get plenty of data but the quality will be low, and over 30% can be outdated.
+There are many such providers, e.g., Data.com and Infousa.com.
+You will get plenty of data, but the quality will be low, and over 30% of the data may be outdated.

-2. You can use a code web scraping program and extract data from websites.
+2. You can use a code web scraping program to extract data from websites.
 The quantity will be less than the 1st approach, and the quality of the leads will be a little higher.
-Be careful, many websites don‘t allow this practice.
+Be careful, and many websites don‘t allow this practice.

-3. You will receive an even lower quantity but better quality of data from a lead generation team if you outsource.
+3. If you outsource, you will receive an even lower quantity but better quality of data from a lead generation team.
 You need to give them specific criteria.
-Costs might be higher but the returns are greater too.
+Costs might be higher, but the returns are greater, too.

 4. If you create customer profiles, you get the highest quality of data.
 You can do this if you have existing customers.
-You need to ask lots of questions to determine the common denominators, e.g., company size, number of employees, the software they use, location, tenure in the business, etc.
+You need to ask many questions to determine the common denominators, e.g., company size, number of employees, the software they use, location, tenure in the business, etc.

-Selling SaaS products is complex, it‘s not transactional.
+Selling SaaS products is complex, and it‘s not transactional.
 When you sell to organizations, multiple stakeholders are involved, and this friction generates objections.
-I will describe two common objections saas sales reps encounter, and how to address them.
+I will describe two common objections that sales reps encounter and how to address them.

 The first objection is nearly always about price.
-By the time they raise this objection, you should have already had a lengthy discussion with your customers about your product’s features.
-If they say that your price is too high then you either haven’t communicated the value of your product or they simply are not your target market.
+When they raise this objection, you should have already had a lengthy discussion with your customers about your product’s features.
+If they say that your price is too high, then you either haven’t communicated the value of your product, or they simply are not your target market.

 You need to do the following to handle such objections: